tidyverse/tidyups/004-governance.md

 and [rough consensus](https://datatracker.ietf.org/doc/html/rfc7282)
 governance models.
-We blend these two governance models because we want to involve the community in decision making as much as possible, while recognising that excellent user experience requires consistent design guided by a single voice.
+We blend these two governance models because we want to involve the community in decision making as much as possible, while recognising that excellent user experience often requires consistent design guided by a single voice.

 ### Users